OFS/ofs.github.io/hw/d5005/user_guides/ug_qs_ofs_d5005/ug_qs_ofs_d5005.md

 | OFS 1.0 (tag: ofs-1.0.0)                   | b5f6a71e-daec-59c3-a43a-85567b51fd3f |
 | Intel Acceleration Stack for Intel FPGA PAC D5005 2.0.1 | 9346116d-a52d-5ca8-b06a-a9a389ef7c8d |

-The Beta release of the Intel OFS software depends on the corresponding Beta release of the FIM.
+The Beta release of the OFS software depends on the corresponding Beta release of the FIM.
 If the user's card does not report a PR Interface ID which matches the above table, then a new FIM will need to be programmed.

 <a name="heading-6.1.1"></a>